 Other Drafting/Design Engineering Technologies degree programs are on the lower end of the spectrum in terms of popularity.
 In fact, the major ranks #1092 out of the 1506 majors we look at each year.
 As such, your educational options may be more limited than if you were in a more popular field.

 College Factual looked at 3 colleges and universities when compiling its 2024 Best Other Drafting/Design Engineering Technologies Schools ranking.
-When you put them all together, these colleges and universities awarded 70 degrees in other drafting/design engineering technologies during the 2020-2021 academic year.
+Combined, these schools handed out 72 degrees in other drafting/design engineering technologies to qualified students.

 Choosing a Great Other Drafting/Design Engineering Technologies School